Making notes online

 Make PDFs from your module materials

 If you find these tools useful you can use them with your module materials.
-Either download the material in PDF form from the Alt versions tab or make PDFs to your own specification.
+Either download the material as a PDF from the Resouces tab on your module website or make PDFs from the study guide topic.

-- To do this, go to the topic in the module website and click View as single page (in the left hand column below the navigation menu).
+- To do this, go to the topic in your study guide, on the module website and click View as single page (in the left hand column below the navigation menu).

-- Then 'print' the web page to PDF by using the print command (Ctrl-P, Cmd-P on a Mac).
+- Print the web page to PDF by using the print command (Ctrl-P, Cmd-P on a Mac).
 On a PC you typically select a virtual printer – PDF Complete is bundled with many computers but yours may have a different name, or you may have to acquire one – and click Print.
-If you use Chrome as your browser just select Save to PDF in the print dialog to use Chrome’s built-in PDF producer.
+If you use Chrome as your browser just select Save to PDF in the print dialog.
 This makes a PDF file, which you have to name and save, rather than a physical print.

 - On a Mac, click on the PDF button at the bottom of the print box and save the file as a PDF.
 The new file will open in Reader or Preview and you can annotate it.